Engineer’s Corner: The Major Entities Involved in Producing a Shoring System

 Contractor-Installs and utilizes the shoring system for the purpose of providing worker safety and constructing the final work

-- Decides on the shoring system to be used based on review of:
+- Decides on the shoring system to be used based on a review of:

 - manufacturers product literature